Clarence Holbrook Carter

-Clarence Holbrook Carter (March 26, 1904, Portsmouth, Ohio – June 4, 2000, Holland Township, New Jersey), known to friends as "Cartie," was an American artist who worked primarily in oil and watercolor.
+Clarence Holbrook Carter (March 26, 1904, Portsmouth, Ohio – June 4, 2000, Holland Township, New Jersey), was an American artist who worked primarily in acrylic painting.
 He is considered one of Cleveland’s most renowned painters.

 Education

 Carter studied at the Cleveland School of Art from 1923 to 1927 with painters like Henry Keller and Paul Travis.
 During his time in school, Carter won third prize in the “May Show” at the Cleveland Museum of Art for his work The Wanderer, earning him $25.

-Upon Carter's graduation, William Millikin (then director of the Cleveland Museum of Art) arranged for him to study with modernist painter Hans Hoffman in Capri, Italy.
+Upon Carter's graduation, William Millikin (then director of the Cleveland Museum of Art) arranged for him to study with modernist painter Hans Hofmann in Capri, Italy.
 During this time, Carter sent works back from Europe to be sold in the United States by Milliken, which allowed him to spend 1928 in places like France, Switzerland, and Northern Africa.
-When Carter returned to Cleveland, Milliken hired him to teach classes at the CMA while selling his own work.
+When Carter returned to Cleveland, Millikin hired him to teach classes at the CMA while selling his own work.